spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ## SpatialOS terms
 Below is a subset of SpatialOS terms most relevant to the GDK for Unreal.
 See the [SpatialOS documentation glossary](https://docs.improbable.io/reference/latest/shared/glossary) for a full list of terms specific to SpatialOS.

-Note that this SpatialOS documentation glossary assumes you are developing a SpatialOS game using the SpatialOS SDKs ([The Worker SDK and Platform SDK](#https://docs.improbable.io/reference/latest/shared/get-started/working-with-spatialos)),  so it may reference content relevant to that workflow only.
-While the SpatialOS SDK underpins the GDK for Unreal, the two workflows are not always the same.)
+Note that this SpatialOS documentation glossary assumes you are developing a SpatialOS game using the [Worker SDK and Platform SDK](#https://docs.improbable.io/reference/latest/shared/get-started/working-with-spatialos),  so it may reference content relevant to that workflow only.
+While some of the concepts underpin the GDK for Unreal, the two workflows are not always the same.

 ### Access control list (ACL)
 In order to read from a [component](#spatialos-component), or make changes to a component, [workers](#workers) need to have [access](#authority), which they get through an access control list.